 In the wise words of the lovable screwup salesman, “Tommy Boy” Callahan, “Holy Schnikes!”

 The likely cause?
 Sales reps, on average, are only spending a third of their time actually selling.

 You may need to find new ways to improve sales accountability.
 Beyond that, it is likely time to re-evaluate and optimize your entire sales territory management strategy; from your territory assignments and goals, to how you prioritize and communicate with customers and track performance.

-This post is your go-to resource for learning how to do all of the above and hit your sales territory quotas at a higher rate.
+This post is your go-to resource for learning how to set up your sales territories plan and hit your sales territory quotas at a higher rate.
 We’ve divided this guide into these 5 sections:

 - Defining sales territory management